dstackai/dstack/docs/docs/concepts/volumes.md

 Once created, the volume can be attached to dev environments, tasks, and services.

 !!! info "Filesystem"
-    When creating a network volume, `dstack` automatically creates an `ext4` file system on it.
+    When creating a network volume, `dstack` automatically creates an `ext4` filesystem on it.

 ### Attach a volume { #attach-network-volume }